rimuadmin/TeensyMaestro-Hardware/README.md

 **Add the Main PCB to the cart**
 1. Download the zip file (TeensyMaestro Main PCB/production/TeensyMaestro Main PCB_3.0.zip) from this repository to your PC
-2. Open JLCPCB's web page (jlcpcb.com) in a browser
+2. Open JLCPCB's web page (jlcpcb.com) in your browser
 3. Click 'Order Now'
 4. Use the 'Add gerber file' button to select the zip file that you downloaded
 5. The order page will import the gerber files and you should see the 2D representation of the front and rear of the panel displayed.
 6. JLCPCB examines the zip file and sets the Layers and Dimensions values.
-7. The default quantity is 5, the minimum order quantity.
+7. The default quantity is 5, which is the minimum order quantity.
 8. The remaining defaults don't need to be changed, but if you prefer a different color PCB you could select it here.
 9. Optionally, select 'Surface Finish: LeadFree HASL'
 10. Click 'Save to Cart'.